Innovation in Place

 Medical Supply Chains

-Ensuring availability of medicines, vaccines and medical equipment is a key societal challenge.
-Helping health services and suppliers develop strategies to address issues around supply and demand, to prevent shortages and supply chain disruption during crises is essential.
+Ensuring the availability of medicines, vaccines, and medical equipment is a key societal challenge.
+Helping health services and suppliers develop strategies to address supply and demand issues and prevent shortages during crises is essential.

 Financial Reporting Regulations